 Stitches used: Chain (ch), Single crochet (sc) ( UK double crochet)

-Stitch Multiple: Work with an odd number of stitches on the foundation row with a single row repeat.
+Stitch and Row Multiple: Work with an odd number of stitches on the foundation row with a single row repeat.

 Moss Stitch Instructions

 This is the set up I prefer to use for this stitch.
 There are other modifications to get started so other patterns may vary.